-As for what we explain as "emptiness of intrinsic reality," How could this cause you to be struck with fear?
+As for what we explain as "emptiness of intrinsic reality,"

+How could this cause you to be struck with fear?31

-11) Since Non-Self Is Inevitable in Nirvāņa, Why Fear it Now? ${\bf 041}$
+- 11) Since Non-Self Is Inevitable in Nirvāṇa, Why Fear it Now?

-On gaining that liberation, there is neither self nor aggregates.
-If you do accept this dharma,
+o41 On gaining that liberation, there is neither self nor aggregates.

-Then, how can you be displeased
+If you do accept this dharma, Then, how can you be displeased

-At the prospect of relinquishing self and aggregates?

-12) The Incompatibility of Extreme Views and Nirvāṇa 042 $\,$

-Not even "non-existence" qualifies as nirvāṇa.
+At the prospect of relinquishing self and aggregates? - 12) The Incompatibility of Extreme Views and Nirvāṇa 042 Not even "non-existence" qualifies as nirvāṇa.
 How much the less might "existence" qualify as such?
-The complete end of attachments to existence or non-existence- The Buddha described this as essential to nirvāṇa.

-2. Definition of Wrong View and Its Disastrous Effects 043
+The complete end of attachments to existence or non-existence- The Buddha described this as essential to nirvāṇa. - 2.
+Definition of Wrong View and Its Disastrous Effects

-Were one to provide a summary description of "wrong view," One would refer to "dismissing cause-and-effect as non-existent."
-This causes one to become filled with non-meritorious karma And is the weightiest cause for entering the wretched destinies.
+Were one to provide a summary description of "wrong view,"

+One would refer to "dismissing cause-and-effect as non-existent."

+This causes one to become filled with non-meritorious karma

+And is the weightiest cause for entering the wretched destinies.32

-3. Definition of Right View and Its Auspicious Effects 044
+3. Definition of Right View and Its Auspicious Effects

-Were one to provide a summary description of "right view," One would refer to "believing in the existence of cause-and-effect."
-This is able to cause one to gain a full measure of merit And is the most superior cause for rebirth in the good destinies.
+Were one to provide a summary description of "right view,"

+One would refer to "believing in the existence of cause-and-effect."
+This is able to cause one to gain a full measure of merit And is the most superior cause for rebirth in the good destinies.33

-4. WISDOM'S PREEMINENCE OVER DUALITIES AND ITS GENERATION OF LIBERATION 045 a.
-The Wise Relinquish Attachment to Asserting Non-existence or Existence $\mathbf{046}$
+4. WISDOM'S PREEMINENCE OVER DUALITIES AND ITS GENERATION OF LIBERATION 045

 Through wisdom, "existence" versus "non-existence" is stilled, One steps beyond [ideas about] "merit" versus "non-merit," And one transcends [concern over] "good" versus "bad" destinies.
-The Buddha described this as tantamount to gaining liberation.
+The Buddha described this as tantamount to gaining liberation.34

-Having perceived that production has causes,

-The wise relinquish any attachment to "non-existence."

-Through perceiving that cessation involves joint causation,

-One thereby relinquishes any attachment to "existence."35

-b.
-The Unreality of Production and Both Prior and Concurrent Cause $\mathbf{047}$ c.
-The Fallaciousness of Polarity and Interdependency-Based Designations $\mathbf{048}$

-As for two types of causation, prior cause and concurrent cause, According to [ultimate] reality, they do not qualify as causes.
-This is because artificial designations are devoid of any bases, And is also because "production" itself does not qualify as real.

-Where the existence of "that" is linked to the existence of "this," As with "long" and "short"-

-And where, because "this" is produced, "that" is produced, As with a "lantern" and "light"-[these are inadmissible].
+- a.
+The Wise Relinquish Attachment to Asserting Non-existence or Existence o46 Having perceived that production has causes, The wise relinquish any attachment to "non-existence."
+Through perceiving that cessation involves joint causation, One thereby relinquishes any attachment to "existence." - b.
+The Unreality of Production and Both Prior and Concurrent Cause o47 As for two types of causation, prior cause and concurrent cause, According to [ultimate] reality, they do not qualify as causes.
+This is because artificial designations are devoid of any bases, And is also because "production" itself does not qualify as real.36 - c.
+The Fallaciousness of Polarity and Interdependency-Based Designations 048 Where the existence of "that" is linked to the existence of "this," As with "long" and "short"- And where, because "this" is produced, "that" is produced, As with a "lantern" and "light"-[these are inadmissible].

 Where there is first something "long" and later something "short," This is invalid, for these [attributes] are not intrinsic to their nature.
-Because, when it is not producing light, d.
-Conditioned Arising Counters Nihilism; Realism's Roots in Delusion ${\bf 050}$ e.
-Realization of True Suchness, Non-attachment, and Non-dual Liberation $\mathbf{051}$
+Because, when it is not producing light, The "lantern" itself is not genuinely existent.37 d.
+Conditioned Arising Counters Nihilism; Realism's Roots in Delusion $\mathbf{050}$ e.
+Realization of True Suchness, Non-attachment, and Non-dual Liberation ${\bf 051}$